d12frosted/elpa-mirror/gnu/consult-readme.txt

   • [corfu]: Completion systems for `completion-at-point' using small popups (Alternative to [company]).
+  • [cape]: Completion At Point Extensions, which can be used with `consult-completion-in-region' and [Corfu].
   • [bookmark-view]: Store window configuration as bookmarks, possible integration with `consult-buffer'.
-  • [citar]: Versatile package for citation insertion and bibliographies.
+  • [citar]: Versatile package for citation insertion and bibliography management.
   • [flyspell-correct]: Apply spelling corrections by selecting via `completing-read'.
   • [wgrep]: Editing of grep buffers, use together with `consult-grep'